 Rajit Kapur: Best known for his legendary portrayal of detective Byomkesh Bakshi during the DD days, Kapur’s film career has centred around his notable performances in Shyam Benegal films, Suraj Ka Satvan Ghoda and Zubeidaa among others.
 He could have done a lot more in a mainstream cinema if only he was given impactful characters.

-Raghuvir Yadav: An international-award winning actor, Yadav has done some legendary roles in films and the small screen.
+Raghuvir Yadav: An international-award-winning actor, Yadav has done some legendary roles in films and the small screen.
 He played the drug addict Chillum in Salaam Bombay and was the lead character in the TV series Mungerilal Ke Haseen Sapne.
-Suitable roles haven't come his way since.
+Suitable roles haven't come his way.

 Tiku Talsania: Having done supporting roles in over 100 films, Talsania has been a constant presence in Hindi films.
 But, he has only got stereotypical comic characters though he is capable of doing much better, as evident from his work on television.

 Saurabh Shukla: Kallu Mama of Satya, Shukla’s name has become synonymous with the character.
 Although it proves how wonderful his portrayal of the gangster was in the film, it also reiterates how Bollywood typecasts versatile talents.

 Ashish Vidyarthi: The actor who won a National Award for his supporting act in Govind Nilhani's 'Drohkaal' was subsequently ignored.
 Bollywood's loss has become South cinema's gain, where Vidyarthi has become a much-in-demand villain.